shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/99-Codes/02-Adding Content to our website.md

 - But even if user has font size other that default medium, the size of font in our website will not change because we used px `font-size: 90px;` which is not dynamic. size in terms of % is dynamic like (120%)
 - [Note]: 100% is equal to 16px

+- Dynamic font size in CSS allows you to adjust the font size of your text based on the size of the user's device or browser window.
+- This means that your text will scale up or down proportionally depending on the available space, ensuring that your content remains readable and accessible on any device.
+- You can use CSS units like "em", "rem", or "vw" to set font size relative to the viewport width, making it easier to achieve a consistent and responsive design.

 ```
 <html>